 Instructions for five patients are included, though I would suggest giving groups only 1 (or 2) patients to test just to save time and expense of materials.
 Also, it reduces cheating when groups know that their patient will have different results than other groups.

-You will also need additional materials to perform the sugar test – Benedict’s solution needs to react in a warm water bath.
-Alternatively, you could buy glucose test strips.
 Biuret reagent is needed to perform the protein test, but it does not need a warm water bath. pH paper is used to simulate the pregnancy and ketone tests.
+You can also get Urine test strips which test Glucose, pH, and proteins which will reduce your set-up time.

 Grade Level: 10-12